A Season in Time: Stanford Indians 1940

 • The staff found most of the players eager to improve.
 Within three days, Shaughnessy had his starting backfield picked out, and it would stay intact the whole season except for injuries.

-• The QB would be left-handed Frankie Albert, a junior.
+• The quarterback would be left-handed Frankie Albert, a junior.
 The 5-9 170-pounder was ill-suited for the single wing.
 Shaughnessy: "He couldn't run or block worth writing home about.
 He was too slight, almost delicate.
 He was, however, a superlative ball handler, a great kicker and passer, and he could really call signals."
 Frankie perfected the bootleg.
 He would often not tell the team he was going to keep the ball so that they would carry out their fakes better.
 In short, the T-formation was made for Frankie Albert and vice-versa.

 • Senior FB Norm "Chief" Standlee from Long Beach CA was a bruising runner with the speed to go outside.
 Shaughnessy built his offense around Standlee who was as great a blocker as he was a runner.
 Unfortunately, Norm would be bothered by injuries during the 1940 season.